nazuk27/Parkinsons-disease-prediction/README.md

 # Parkinsons-disease-prediction
-Predicting Parkinson's Disease using SVM, Random Forest and Logistic Regression
+Predicting Parkinson's Disease by Applying Exploratory Data Analysis and using SVM, Random Forest and Logistic Regression on UCI Cleveland Dataset.
+- Support Vector Machine (SVM) achieved highest accuracy of 92% amount all the 3 algorithms.